-Man suffers spinal injury following Bronx attack, robbery
+Man suffers spinal injury in violent Bronx robbery

 The victim attempted to retrieve it from the individual, who refused to return it police said.

-The robber then punched the victim numerous times, causing him to go unconscious and tried to remove his bag, according to police.
+The robber then punched the victim numerous times, causing him to go unconscious, according to police.
+The attacker then allegedly tried to remove his bag.

-The victim was taken to the hospital where he was treated for spinal injuries, said cops.
+The victim was taken to the hospital where he was treated for spinal injuries, cops said.

+Locals tell PIX11 News the attacker is a well-known panhandler in the area.

+"It could be me next," local and friend of the victim Henry Bales said.
+"He’s a good guy.
+This business shouldn’t happen to him or anyone else."

 Submit tips to police by calling Crime Stoppers at 1-800-577-TIPS (8477), visiting www.nypdcrimestoppers.com, or texting 274637 (CRIMES) then entering TIP577.
 Spanish-speaking callers are asked to dial 1-888-57-PISTA (74782).